 Excessive Doses in Nursing Homes Cause Injuries

 If you feel that your loved one is being overmedicated in a nursing home, first contact the local agency on aging, a government agency that specializes in senior citizen issues.
 These agencies employ Case Workers and Ombudsmen who investigate senior citizen abuse, especially in a nursing home situation.
-Then contact an attorney with experience investigating and litigating nursing home injury cases.
+Then contact a Philadelphia nursing home negligence attorney with experience investigating and litigating nursing home injury cases.